 - Maintain up-to-date knowledge of new design and production techniques and textile technology

 - Ensure that projects are completed on time

 - Source fabrics and other materials at trade fairs, markets and antique shops

 - Attend trade shows, as a delegate or as an exhibitor

 - Keep up to date and spotting fashion trends in fabric design by reading forecasts in trade magazines and using internet resources

 Product design is intelligence made visible.
 People don’t use a product because of the great design; great design helps them use the product.
 Almost everything we use in our day to day lives, from tables and cutlery to clocks and computers has been designed by a product designer.
 To work in product design, you need to understand the relationship between art, science and technology.
 As a product designer, you will spend your time planning, designing and modelling products, producing prototypes and conducting rigorous testing.
 As a product designer, you won’t just design products willy-nilly.

 Your day to day duties could include:

-- develop ideas and produce initial sketches and outline plans
+- Developing ideas and produce initial sketches and outline plans

-- use computer software to produce detailed blueprints
+- Using computer software to produce detailed blueprints